LaurenceA/infrastructure/README.md

 You can browse available modules through `module avail`, and install a module through `module add ...`.
 This is mainly useful for very fundamental things such as `gcc`.
 For Python, I usually install my own Anaconda in the `$HOME` or `$WORK` directory.

 If you want to install a module by default, use `~/.bashrc`, _not_ `~/.bash_profile`.
 (It seems that `.bashrc` is run on interactive jobs, but `.bash_profile` isn't).

+## Uploading to arXiv

+* Check there aren't any extraneous files / embarassing comments in the Overleaf.
+* Download a zip from Overleaf (Submit -> ArXiv).
+If you're on OSX, the OS may automatically unzip the file, in which case you have to zip it again (Finder -> Right click on folder -> Compress "<filename>").
+* You can upload the entire zip to arXiv.